 Controlled Substance Analogue: For purposes of Nebraska's Uniform Controlled Substance Act, analogue controlled substances (often called "designer drugs") are treated as controlled substances.
 Such an analogue is defined as (a) substantially similar in chemical structure to the chemical structure of a controlled substance or (b) having a stimulant, depressant, analgesic or hallucinogenic effect on the central nervous system that is substantially similar to or greater than the effect of a controlled substance.
 Neb.
-Rev. Stat. § 28-401 (36) (Supp.
-1999).
+Rev. Stat. § 28-401 (31) (a) (Cum.
+Supp.
+2020).